NehaDadarwala/Sparkle_Backend/README.md

 - The code in [Mongoose](https://www.npmjs.com/package/mongoose)  was implemented by using the schema format
 - [Mongoose](https://www.npmjs.com/package/mongoose)'s Code was used to provide a schema for the collection
 - [Mongoose](https://www.npmjs.com/package/mongoose)'s Code was modified by the schema according to the tutorial's requirement
+- The code was also referenced from [React JS Tutorials For Beginners](https://www.codewithharry.com/videos/react-tutorials-in-hindi-43/)

 ### api/routes/usercrud.js